The Customer Value Journey: A Roadmap From Prospect to Promoter

 Stage 6: Ascend

 Now that the value of your product or service has been affirmed, your customers will be eager to ensure your essential product or service is available to them.
 Often depicted as a ladder, the Ascend stage outlines your core or flagship offering along with additional relevant offers you deliver value after the initial sale.
 The goal of the Ascend stage is to grow customer value and satisfaction.

 Stage 7: Advocate

-Throughout the journey so far you’ve been building trust, delivering value, and nurturing long term customer satisfaction.
+Throughout the journey so far you’ve been building trust, delivering value, and nurturing long-term customer satisfaction.
 If you’ve succeeded you should have a happy customer.
 And these happy customers likely know more potential happy customers and would be willing to vouch for you.
-The Advocate stage formalizes the process of building customer advocates willing to share their positive experience with others, increasing awareness, trust, and credibility with a larger audience.
+The Advocate stage formalizes the process of building customer advocates.
+Advocates are customers who are willing to share their positive experiences.
+This will increase awareness, trust, and credibility with a larger audience.

 Stage 8: Promote

 The Promote stage focuses on building brand promoters who are actively marketing to their audience on your behalf.
 This may involve rewards, affiliate, or referral programs, or just making it easy for happy customers to toot your horn.
 Whether compensated or not, brand promoters generate referrals from a trusted source, often lowering your customer acquisition costs.